 background color to your monotype.

-11. Lay your paper over the painted plate and press gently with your hands, ensuring full
+11. Lay your paper over the painted plate and press gently with your hands, ensuring full contact with the paint.

 The monotype is ready!

 Voilà!
-Your unique monotype is revealed.
+Your unique monotype is revealed!

 Repeat and experiment.